konsumer/angular-cardflow/README.md

 1. Include the cardflow.js script provided by this component into your app.
 2. Add angular-cardflow as a module dependency to your app.
 3. Add CSS to make it look nice.
-I tried to keep all of the look & animation in CSS only.
+I tried to keep all of the look & animation in CSS only, for maximum configurability.
 There is an example in `examples/cardflow.css`

 ## Attributes